 Hunting out west, a rather broad term including the possibility of sheep, mountain goats, elk, pronghorn, deer, and bears.
 All these big game species offer a different type of hunt, with vastly different terrain and elevation, which often calls for specific shooting equipment.
 Sheep and goat hunts are greatly different than elk, deer, and bear.
 Then you have pronghorn and plains deer on the opposite end of the spectrum.
-Not to mention the black hills of South Dakota and badlands of western Montana are vastly different terrain than the high Rockies in central Colorado or desert to its west.
+Not to mention, the black hills of South Dakota and badlands of eastern Montana are vastly different terrain than the high Rockies in central Colorado or desert to its west.

 Since backcountry elk and mule deer hunts seem to be on every hunter's bucket list.
 We thought we would help you by outlining the shooting tools you will need to maximize your accuracy and efficiency so you can focus on the daunting tasks of researching sleep gear, food, packs, and especially E-scouting.
 That way you'll have more success once you have spotted your target animal!